 How can Alexander Technique help?

-I'm an Alexander technique teacher based in south Bristol, in easy reach of Bristol Temple Meads station.
-With the Alexander Technique you can learn how to achieve greater ease and efficiency in all activities of living.
-People turn to the Alexander technique for a variety of reasons: to help relieve musculoskeletal pain, to improve vocal or physical performance, for better posture, movement and coordination and to feel more relaxed, balanced and alert in daily life.
+I'm an Alexander Technique teacher based in south Bristol, in easy reach of Bristol Temple Meads station.
+People turn to Alexander Technique for a variety of reasons: to help relieve musculoskeletal pain, to improve vocal or physical performance, for better posture, movement and coordination and to feel more relaxed, balanced and alert in daily life.